Skip to content

 Role of the Motherboard

-What the motherboard is, and what parts of the computer connect to it.
+What the motherboard is and what connects to it.

 What is a Motherboard?

-The difference between primary and secondary storage, with one or two examples of each.
+The difference between primary and secondary storage, with common secondary storage devices and their uses.

 2. Networking